compbiozurich/UZH-BIO392/course-results/2020/Nina-Desboeufs/Day-04_VariantNomenclatureFileFormats.md

 * **Filter**: Indication of the failed or passed information about each filter the variant has been tested.

 > **Use**: standard format to store variants.
 > **Comment(s)**: very explicit, scalable and flexible.
 Some VCF files are very large and requires UNIX tools to access the part of interest.
 A lot of tools are available to work on VCF files (e.g. VCF tools, BedTools, GATK).
+It does not allow the representation of chromosomal fusion or translocation -> specify in the ALT, the symbolic allele.

 For more information [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format).